Trading is difficult.

 What can you automate to make your trading life easier?

-I discuss all of the automated tools that I use in my trading process on our trading tools page.
+I discuss all of the automated tools and technology that I use in my trading process, in this post: How to Maximizing Your Screen-Time Adjusted Returns.

 Trading tips, tricks, and painfully learned lessons

-If you’ve found this article helpful I encourage you to take a look at our learning center which has dozens more just like this on all things trading.
+If you’ve found this article helpful I encourage you to take a look at our learning center which has dozens more just like this on all things trading and be sure to jump on our weekly trading newsletter.

 Thanks for reading and happy trading!